 - Courtney Kobos (2019) is investigating how high school teachers support ESL students under the mentorship of Professor Jennifer Eidum;

-- Arianne Payne (2020) is writing stories resistance to slavery and conquest by African-American and Native American under the mentorship of Professor Tita Ramirez.
+- Arianne Payne (2020) is writing stories about African-American and Native American resistance to slavery and conquest under the mentorship of Professor Tita Ramirez.

 Elon is a national leader in study abroad opportunities, and English majors are among the most well-traveled students on campus.
 Our majors are designed to enable students to study abroad for a full semester if they wish.
 Elon’s semesters in London and Florence offer experiences that integrate literature, language, and the performing arts in cities rich in both historical tradition and cutting-edge cultural opportunities.
 English majors eager to spend a term studying in an international university for a more immersive experience regularly enroll in affiliate programs at Trinity University (Ireland), Dublin University (Ireland), and St. Andrews University (Scotland).